ibm-mas-manage/sno/docs/index.md

 		- Apply changes by clicking on the blue `Activate` button on the top right.

-		- After successful activation, you can select Manage app by clicking on nine dot menu on the top right corner.
+		- After successful activation, select Manage app by clicking on nine dot menu on the top right corner.